 We will pay in full for eligible treatment charges made by an authorised out-patient facility, as long as the treatment is covered by your policy, a specialist is overseeing it and the facility is recognised by us to provide out-patient services.
-Yes as sometimes we may allow a member to use, but it's not in the Countrywide list.
-The definition of 'facility' is a hospital within the Countrywide list, as such it is correct that facility is not bolded.
 Please always check with us beforehand to make sure the facility you want to go to is recognised.
 We do not pay for out-patient drugs or dressings.
+This requirement does not apply to chemotherapy administered as day-patient or out-patient treatment.